A Peaceful Path though Conflict

 How Expensive is Mediation?

 Mediation packages are listed below and depend on how many sessions you estimate you will need.
 More complex or high-conflict cases will require more sessions.
+Because I am a RCT-C, this process is often covered by insurance.
+You can check with your provider to see if it qualifies under your plan.

 What Happens if We Don’t Get Along?